thecodewithin/k8s_multi-manager/README.md

     labels: {}
 ```

-Now define the ingressclass by supplying an additiona argument:
+Now define the ingressclass by supplying an additional argument:

 ```
 #additionalArguments: []